beginning of content

 Functional speech sounds disorders

-If you have any concerns about your child's speech, see your doctor or paediatrician.
-They will arrange an assessment with a speech pathologist.
-Speech pathologists are trained to help people who have difficulties communicating.
+If you have any concerns about your child's speech, speak to your doctor or paediatrician.
+They will refer your child for an assessment with a speech pathologist.

-Your doctor, paediatrician or child health nurse can help find the most appropriate speech pathologist for your child.
+Your doctor, paediatrician or child health nurse can help you find the most appropriate speech pathologist for your child.

 How are speech problems diagnosed?